skoczen/will/docs/plugins/bundled.md

 Will also includes a home page, so you can fire him, up, browse to his URL, and see his smiling face.

 ![Home page](/img/home.png)

+You now know everything about plugins.
+Maybe you're wondering about the [finer points of config](../config.md)?
+Or perhaps, you're ready to [deploy your will](../deploy.md)?